-A lifelong love of puzzles and strategy gaming has led Moscow-born Alexey Pajitnov to worldwide recognition as one of the computer game industry’s most renowned game designers.
-He is best known as the creator of the Tetris® game, which to date has sold hundreds of millions of copies on over 50 gaming platforms as one of the world’s most popular electronic games.
+A lifelong love of puzzles and strategy gaming has led Moscow-born (April 16, 1955) Alexey Pajitnov to worldwide recognition as one of the computer game industry’s most renowned game designers.
+He is best known as the creator of the Tetris game, which to date has sold hundreds of millions of copies on over 50 gaming platforms as one of the world’s most popular electronic games.

-In the past 35 years, Alexey has won numerous accolades for game design and his creation of Tetris, including the International Game Developers Association’s First Penguin Award in 2007 for “pioneering the casual games market.”
+Since the game’s debut in 1984, Alexey has won numerous accolades for game design and his creation of Tetris, including the International Game Developers Association’s First Penguin Award in 2007 for “pioneering the casual games market.”
 In 2009, Tetris was named the #2 Top Console Game of all time by the Guinness Book of World Records.

 In the 1980s, Alexey worked for the Moscow Academy of Sciences as a computer programmer.
 In June 1984, while working in his spare time, Alexey created a groundbreaking new electronic puzzle game called Tetris.
 Born out of Alexey’s love of puzzles and gaming, Tetris revolutionized puzzle games with distinctive “falling” pieces called Tetriminos that players could arrange in real time in a rectangular playing field, or “Matrix,” in order to clear lines.